JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 for the PKCS and ANSI schemes, I encountered challenges with the ISO scheme during verification, which I aimed to address subsequently.

-On Wednesday, I updated the signature benchmarking model, adding specialized methods for verifying signatures and exporting verification results, particularly for the ISO/IEC 9796-2 Scheme 1.
+On Wednesday, I updated the signature benchmarking model, adding specialised methods for verifying signatures and exporting verification results, particularly for the ISO/IEC 9796-2 Scheme 1.
 This resolved the issues I faced with the ISO scheme verification.
 However, the day was also spent troubleshooting various errors related to variable length hash functions and verification accuracy in the ISO scheme.